5 Best Remote Controlled Video Camera for Churches

 • The camera stand has to be purchased separately

-• A monthly fee is required to be able to stream on 2 or more platforms
+• A monthly fee is required to be able to stream on two or more platforms

 Logitech C922x Full 1080p HD Pro Stream Webcam